Amplify · the watch

 Drift alert

 Your homepage H1 and the deck the SDR team sent Tuesday no longer agree.
-The brief surfaces the contradiction and proposes which line to keep.
+The Bulletin surfaces the contradiction and proposes which line to keep.

 An editor's read where you already draft.

 Most of what your team publishes won't land.
 Not a talent problem — content written for the idea of a reader, not a specific person in a specific moment.
-Paste a draft into Stratridge, or open the extension inside Google Docs, Notion, or LinkedIn and highlight a passage.
-Amplify reads it the way a senior editor would, against your audit findings, your positioning, and the message you've decided on.
+Paste a draft into Stratridge and Amplify reads it the way a senior editor would — against your audit findings, your positioning, and the message you've decided on.
 Four dimensions, three to five line-level edits quoted from your draft.

 Resonance